mdn102/blackjack-game/README.md

   ### Ice-bucket:
     1. Refactoring code DRY.
     2. Adding more players, also human play with computer.
-    3. Implement rule and level.
+    3. Addin more rule and level.
-    4. Analize the chance of win.
+    4. Analyze the chance of win.
-    5. Create the player database such as: personal info, storage score, and upload game online.
+    5. Create the player database such as: personal info, storage score, and upgrade game able to play online.

   My code using some reference sources below: